wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/6-tab-configuration.md

 ## Summary

-In this unit, you learned how to configure your SharePoint Framework client-side web part's settings when its used as a tab in Microsoft Teams.
+In this unit, you learned how to configure your SharePoint Framework client-side web part's settings when it's used as a tab in Microsoft Teams.